 Solitary Watch produces a daily blog, as well as longer investigative articles and fact sheets on various aspects of solitary confinement, and maintains a comprehensive library of resources on solitary confinement.
 A quarterly print edition is sent free of charge to prisoners and advocates.
-Solitary Watch also publishes “Voices from Solitary”—firsthand writing and video testimonies that give a human face to the facts and figures, and to a subset of inmates that is even more invisible than the prison population at large.
+Solitary Watch also publishes “Voices from Solitary”—firsthand writing and video testimonies that give a human face to the facts and figures, and to a subset of people that is even more invisible than the prison population at large.

-Recent challenges to the use and abuse of solitary confinement by the American Civil Liberties Union, American Friends Service Committee, and National Religious Campaign Against Torture, and several state-level campaigns, as well as grassroots groups and prisoners themselves, clearly show that this is an issue whose time has come.
+Recent challenges to the use and abuse of solitary confinement by the American Civil Liberties Union, American Friends Service Committee, and National Religious Campaign Against Torture, and several state-level campaigns, as well as grassroots groups and people in prison themselves, clearly show that this is an issue whose time has come.
 The goal of Solitary Watch is to support and inform these efforts by providing vital information and reporting, and to help place solitary confinement on the public agenda as an undeniable issue of basic human rights.